The Health Community and Health Conscience Consumers have developed a renewed interest in one of the most ancient of therapeutic healing practices:

 of people worldwide because it's safe, comfortable and remarkably

 effective for many health disorders.

-Ongoing clinical studies and applications in Cupping have led to the development of the Decompressive Release Techniques (DRT).
-The potentials this series of techniques offer are unsurpassed in addressing condition specific treatments and resolution.
+Ongoing clinical studies, applications and cutting edge equipment enhancements in Cupping have led to developments in numerous techniques that are unsurpassed in addressing condition specific treatments and resolution.

-The effect of manual therapies are greatly increased with Cupping.
+The positive effects of manual therapies are greatly increased with Cupping.

 ~ Deep Tissue Massage ~ Myofascial Release ~